screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 ![developing-locally-ouath](./assets/developing-locally-ouath.png)

-> Take note of the client ID and the client Secret, you'll need them in following steps
+> Take note of the client ID and the client Secret, you'll need them in the following step

 ## Step 3: Clone necessary repos from github of screwdriver-cd organization:
 * [ui](https://github.com/screwdriver-cd/ui)